Fold Spin, Spin+ Bitcoin Rewards Debit Card Review

-Fold highlights the 5% back on Amazon gift cards most of all — and for good reason — but I feel like the fact that you can get enhanced rates on all the other gift card options is an undersold perk.
+Fold highlights the (now Spin+ exclusive) 5% back on Amazon gift cards most of all — and for good reason — but I feel like the fact that you can get enhanced rates on all the other gift card options is an undersold perk.
 To me, this is where the app finds that “guaranteed rewards” and “element of chance” balance they’ve spoken about.
-In that aspect, I could almost see the $21 processing fee I paid to get my Fold card as an investment in future gift card savings.

 Final Thoughts on the Fold Debit Card

 Overall, I think that Fold’s Spin and Spin+ debit cards have some really fun ideas and could certainly be attractive to Bitcoin fans and those who enjoy the small thrill of winning rewards.
 As for me personally, I was already a bit torn on the offering — and the recent changes haven’t made me any more of a fan.
 While I still appreciate the enhanced rewards it offers on gift card purchases, it’s unfortunate that the regular Spin card’s rewards are no longer quite as high and that Amazon is off the table.
 Plus, you no longer earn Spins on top of gift card purchases, so that’s another bummer.

 Oddly, however, I do now think that the Spin+ card may be the better option these days.
 With a lower annual fee than before and the addition of a monthly fee option instead, I could actually see the math working out for some people.
 Specifically, if you plan on purchasing a lot of Amazon gift cards, you may just be able to turn this into a moneymaker.